Galveston, Texas: Exploration and 19th-century development

 In 1839, the City of Galveston adopted a charter and was incorporated by the Congress of the Republic of Texas.
 The city was by then a burgeoning port of entry and attracted many new residents in the 1840s and later among the flood of German immigrants to Texas, including Jewish merchants.
 Together with ethnic Mexican residents, these groups tended to oppose slavery, support the Union during the Civil War, and join the Republican Party after the war.

 During this expansion, the city had many "firsts" in the state, with the founding of institutions and adoption of inventions: post office (1836), naval base (1836), Texas chapter of a Masonic order (1840); cotton compress (1842), Catholic parochial school (Ursuline Academy) (1847), insurance company (1854), and gas lights (1856).

 During the American Civil War, Confederate forces under Major General John B. Magruder attacked and expelled occupying Union troops from the city in January 1863 in the Battle of Galveston.
 On June 19, 1865, two months after the end of the war and almost three years after the issuance of the Emancipation Proclamation, General Gordon Granger of the Union Army informed the enslaved people of Texas that they were now free.
 This news was transmitted via General Order No. 3, an event now commemorated on the federal holiday of Juneteenth.

+After the Civil War, Galveston mandated street improvements and construction standards.
+The city required property owners facing commercial streets to construct and maintain sidewalks of wooden planks or bricks, or pay an assessment to the city for the construction of the same.
+During the same period, the city drew a boundary known as a "fire zone", within which new buildings could not be constructed of wood.

 In 1867 Galveston suffered a yellow fever epidemic; about 1800 people died in the city.
 These occurred in waterfront and river cities throughout the 19th century, as did cholera epidemics.